 Once an amount of spousal support is determined by the court, the next question is how long a spouse will receive support.
 Generally, longer periods of spousal support are awarded to spouses who were married for a long time.
 Long-term spousal support may be awarded if a spouse lives with a disability, is too old to work or has health issues.

 In short, there is no easy formula to determine how much spousal support you will receive or how long you should receive it.
-At Hallier Lawrence, we will ensure that you and your family needs are fairly represented so that you can obtain just and adequate support.
+At Hallier Stearns PLC, we will ensure that you and your family needs are fairly represented so that you can obtain just and adequate support.

-Contact us today at Hallier Lawrence to discuss your legal questions and concerns on obtaining spousal support that will secure you and your children’s future.
+Contact us today at Hallier Stearns PLC to discuss your legal questions and concerns on obtaining spousal support that will secure you and your children’s future.